Evolve with Instagram’s newest features—and thrive

 And one surprise tip: Blend in.

 This tip might surprise you: Try not to announce yourself too much.
 You may be thinking, “Isn’t the point of marketing to announce yourself?”
 Of course, but remember that social media was originally built for people, not brands.
 Most users today don’t want to interact with brands—and will actively try to avoid it.
 So, sure, stand out and make your mark, but try to do so while blending in with the personal accounts your audience follows.
 Instead of a flashy graphic with lots of text and slogans, try posting photos of relevant locations or people using your products.
-It’s less off-putting to users and can convince them that you’re just another friend that they follow, leading to higher levels of interaction and the achievement of the highly coveted Instagram aesthetic.
+It’s less off-putting to users, giving them the impression that you’re just another friend they follow, leading to higher levels of interaction and the achievement of the highly coveted Instagram aesthetic.

 Want to advance beyond social media tactics?
 Our creative team would love to get started on a comprehensive digital strategy for your brand.
 Just ask.